 1966: C. Walton Lillehei, an American surgeon, carried out the first successful human pancreas transplant.
 Lillehei also pioneered open-heart surgery, as well as new equipment, prostheses, and techniques for cardiothoracic surgery.

 1967: Christiaan Barnard, a South African cardiac surgeon, carried out the first human-to-human heart transplant.
 Maurice Hilleman, an American microbiologist and vaccinologist, produced the first mumps vaccine.
-Hilleman developed over 40 vaccines, more than anybody else.
+Hilleman developed

 1970: Doctors used the first effective immunosuppressive drug, cyclosporine, in organ transplant procedures.
 Cyclosporine also treats psoriasis and other auto-immune conditions, including severe cases of rheumatoid arthritis.